 IPv6 benefits

-By 2020, the Internet of Things (IoT) will interconnect 50 Billion smart things.
-However, it is still fragmented in many different communication protocols with limited interoperability.
-Device Gateway approach relies on the integration of a heterogeneous Internet of Things into IPv6 and Cloud-based Services.
 The Internet started back in 1969 with ArpaNET.
 In 1981, the Internet adopted the Internet Protocol version 4 (IPv4), and was opened to the public a few years latter.
 Since then the Internet has grown on the same protocol version (IPv4).
 In 1993, the Internet Engineering Task Force started to work on a new protocol: Internet Protocol version 6 (IPv6).
 The IPv6 standardisation was finished in 1998.
 The following year, its deployment has started in Asia, followed by the US and Europe.
 IPv6 will deeply impact the Future Internet,- as underlined by the EC Communication on IPv6 , and the OECD Seoul Declaration on the Future of the Internet.
 IPv6 will provide an easier remote interaction with each and every device with a direct integration to the Internet.
 In other words, IPv6 will make possible to move from a network of servers, to a network of things.

 The current 4 billion IPv4 addresses are largely exhausted , - making the transition from IPv4 to IPv6 ineluctable.
 IPv6 is integrated into Microsoft, Linux, Mac and Android OS, as well as in all professional networking equipment.
 The global Internet backbones and the top domain names servers are IPv6 compatibles too, and ready for the transition.
 Many countries, including US, China, India, Japan, South Korea and European countries are actively promoting the transition to IPv6.
 IPv6 brings several advantages, including: